Get more organic search traffic for your Shopify store

 I’d also wager that if you added a phone number to your website, your sales would increase.
 Don’t believe me.
 Prove me wrong.
 Buy an 800 number and display it at the top left or right of your page near your navigation or in the footer.
 When they call you, because they will, you can thank me for that extra sale.

-(Please remit all product gifts and merchandise coupons to my address [REDACTED])
+(Please remit all product gifts and merchandise coupons to my address

 Photos can be a bit challenging especially when you want something that is large enough for quality photos, but not so large that it slows down your site.

-For both Shopify and Squarespace, upload images at 2048×2048 but no less than 1000×1000.
+Upload images at 2048×2048 but no less than 1000×1000.
 Your theme or Shopify will resize it for you.
 I also usually recommend always using square photos for products for uniformity.

 When describing your product/services, aim for your word count to be between 200-500 words.
 This is an essential piece of content for your website as it also plays into your SEO strategy.